Distributorless ignition systems require (CKP)-(CMP) – Crankshaft-Camshaft Position Sensors.

 As a result, This also eliminates any need for timing adjustments.

 What does a Camshaft/Crankshaft Position Sensor do?

-- The Camshaft sensor determines which cylinder is firing to establish injector synchronization and coil firing sequence in DIS systems.
-Crankshaft sensors set ignition timing, supply the RPM signal, and determine engine speed.
+- So, The Camshaft sensor determines which cylinder is firing.
+Also, Crankshaft sensors set ignition timing, supply the RPM signal, and determine engine speed.

 Where are these sensors located?

-- The Camshaft Position sensor is typically located in the cylinder head of the engine and has a cylindrical portion that inserts into the head.
-The Crankshaft Position sensor is normally located in the timing cover or on the side of the block with a cylindrical portion that inserts into the block.
+- The Camshaft Position sensor is typically located in the cylinder head.
+While, The Crankshaft Position sensor is normally located in the timing cover or on the side of the block.